Disability tax credit

 If you receive Canada Pension Plan or Quebec Pension Plan disability benefits, workers' compensation benefits, or other types of disability or insurance benefits, it does not necessarily mean you are eligible for the DTC.
 These programs have other purposes and different criteria, such as an individual's inability to work.

-Follow the step by step instructions to apply for the DTC.
+Follow the step by step instructions on how to fill out Form T2201 to apply for the DTC.

 Follow the step by step details of the process once the form is received at CRA.

-You can claim the disability amount on your income tax and benefit return once the person with the disability is eligible for the DTC.
+You can claim the disability amount on your tax return once the person with the disability is eligible for the DTC.